What is liver cancer?

 The most common type of benign liver tumor, hemangiomas, start in blood vessels.
 Most hemangiomas of the liver cause no symptoms and do not need treatment.
 But some may bleed and need to be removed surgically.

 Hepatic adenoma is a benign tumor that starts from hepatocytes (the main type of liver cell).
 Most cause no symptoms and do not need treatment.
 But some eventually cause symptoms, such as pain or a mass in the abdomen (stomach area) or blood loss.
-Because there is a risk that the tumor could rupture (leading to severe blood loss) and a small risk that it could eventually develop into liver cancer, most experts usually advise surgery to remove the tumor if possible.
+Because there is a risk that the tumor could rupture (leading to severe blood loss) and a small risk that it could eventually develop into liver cancer, most experts will usually advise surgery to remove the tumor if possible.

 Using certain drugs may increase the risk of getting these tumors.
 Women have a higher chance of having one of these tumors if they take birth control pills, although this is rare.
 Men who use anabolic steroids may also develop these tumors.
 Adenomas may shrink when the drugs are stopped.

 Focal nodular hyperplasia